-MSU DI participate in both the Spring Dietetic Internship Computerized Application System (DICAS) and D&D Digital computer matching service for July admission.
+The MSU DI participates in the Spring Dietetic Internship Computerized Application System (DICAS) and D&D Digital computer matching service for July admission.
 The application opened October 4, 2022 and closes February 15, 2023.

 Required Application Items:

 - For application directions and required materials, see the Application Checklist for Computer Matching Process

-February 15, 2022 is a deadline for submitting completed applications through DICAS and fees.
-The MSU DI $35 additional supplemental fee is also due at this time.
+- The $35 supplemental MSU DI fee is also due on February 15, 2023.
 Checks should be paid to the order of MSU DI and addressed to:

 Director, Mississippi State University Dietetic Internship